 dbtoyaml - Database to YAML

-dbtoyaml -- extract the schema of a PostgreSQL database in YAML format
+dbtoyaml -- extract the schema of a Postgres database in YAML format

 dbtoyaml [option...] dbname

-dbtoyaml is a utility for extracting the schema of a PostgreSQL database to a YAML formatted specification.
+dbtoyaml is a utility for extracting the schema of a Postgres database to a YAML formatted specification.
 By default, the specification is output as a single output stream, which can be redirected or explicitly sent to a file.
-As an alternative, the --multiple-files option allows you to break down the specification into multiple files, one for each object (see Multiple File Output).
+As an alternative, the --multiple-files option allows you to break down the specification into multiple files, in general, one for each object (see Multiple File Output).

 Note that JSON is an official subset of YAML version 1.2, so the dbtoyaml output should also be compatible with JSON tools.

 A sample of the output format is as follows:

 schema public: owner: postgres privileges: - postgres: - all - PUBLIC: - all table t1: check_constraints: t1_c2_check: columns: - c2 expression: (c2 > 123) columns: - c1: not_null: true type: integer - c2: type: smallint - c3: default: 'false' type: boolean - c4: type: text foreign_keys: t1_c2_fkey: columns: - c2 references: columns: - c21 schema: s1 table: t2 owner: alice primary_key: t1_pkey: columns: - c1 schema s1: owner: bob privileges: - bob: - all - alice: - all table t2: columns: - c21: not_null: true type: integer - c22: type: character varying(16) owner: bob primary_key: t2_pkey: columns: - c21 privileges: - bob: - all - PUBLIC: - select - alice: - insert: grantable: true - delete: grantable: true - update: grantable: true - carol: grantor: alice privs: - insert